Also known as: reverse bridge, reverse tabletop, back plank, supine plank, tabletop hold

 What are the benefits of the Reverse Plank?

-What are common mistakes when doing a Reverse Plank?
+What common mistakes should I avoid when doing Reverse Plank?

 How can I progress or modify the Reverse Plank?